 combination: kid friendly (rare for Hawaii fine dining), great food, and

 beachfront setting.
 The menu focuses on locally grown items.
-The dining
+The outdoor dining

 splurge on a meal on this beautiful property.
 Both the signature 'Ulu